Chapter 6: School With the Shinigami

 "Is that your natural eye colour?
 It's such a pretty blue!"

-There are several things I've learned about him since he popped in out of nowhere five days ago and told me that he wasn't going back to where he came from until I agreed to stop saving people:
+Oh this isn't going to go well.
+There are several things I've learned about Zephyrus since he popped in out of nowhere five days ago and told me that he wasn't going back to where he came from until I agreed to stop saving people:

 One: he can disappear into thin air and reappear whenever and wherever he wants to.